Free Consultation

 Proving Negligence For a Motorcycle Accident in Denver

-What If I Was Not Wearing a Helmet?
+What If I Were not Wearing a Helmet?

 Colorado law does not require motorcyclists over the age of 18 to wear a helmet.
 If you have minor passengers or are under the age of 18, you must wear an approved helmet.
 Even though the law allows you to operate the vehicle helmet-free, failure to wear one could work against you in the courtroom.